 You know there are deductions to take out of your employees’ paychecks.
 But, are they pre-tax vs. post-tax deductions?
-What is withheld from an employee’s take home pay?
+What do you withhold from an employee’s take-home pay?
 What are payroll deductions?
 Read on to learn the different deductions you have to take out of each employee’s paycheck.

 What are payroll deductions?

 Payroll deductions are amounts employers take out of an employee’s paycheck each pay period.
 An employee’s gross pay is different than their net pay, or take home pay, because of the deductions subtracted.
 There are both mandatory and voluntary payroll deductions.
 Examples of payroll deductions include federal, state, and local taxes, health insurance premiums, and job-related expenses.